mavryk-network/mavryk-protocol/docs/user/key-management.rst

 authorized key on *home* where it is stored under ``.mavkit-signer/authorized_keys`` (similarly to ``ssh``).
-Note that this key is only used to authenticate the client to the signer and it is not used as a Tezos account.
+Note that this key is only used to authenticate the client to the signer and it is not used as a Mavryk account.

 ::